Concrete mixer truck accidents in Georgia

 A ready-mix concrete truck, also called a cement mixer truck, carries wet concrete to construction sites across Georgia.
 The drum on the back keeps turning to prevent the concrete from hardening before it’s poured.
 These trucks make it faster and more efficient to build roads, bridges, sidewalks, and concrete structures.
 But they also pose special road dangers.

-Concrete mixer trucks are tall, heavy, and have a high center of gravity.
+Concrete mixer trucks are tall, heavy, and have a high and constantly shifting center of gravity.
 The liquid concrete inside the spinning drum constantly shifts, which makes the truck less stable and harder to control.
 This design increases the risk of rollover crashes, especially when turning at an intersection, unlike other commercial trucks.
+When a concrete mixer truck overturns on a family car in an intersection, bad things happen.

 How easily can a concrete mixer truck tip or roll over?